-Engaged Learning Policy
+Engaged Learning Program

-“Engaged Learning” refers to activities in which students apply their knowledge in educational settings beyond the classroom; delve further with independent scholarship and creative expression; broaden their horizons with study abroad or cross-cultural encounters; become problem solvers, leaders and team members in their communities; and prepare for professional and civic lives that make a difference.
+“Engaged Learning” refers to activities in which students apply knowledge gained in educational settings beyond the classroom; delve further with independent scholarship and creative expression; broaden their horizons with study abroad or cross-cultural encounters; become problem solvers, leaders and team members in their communities; and prepare for professional and civic lives that make a difference.
 Rider's students are required to complete at least two high-impact Engaged Learning Experiences that reflect the University’s strategic themes of leadership, ethics and social responsibility, and global and multicultural perspectives.
-These experiences will help students build bridges between their courses of study and the world in which they live.
+These experiences will help students build bridges between their course of study and the world in which they live.

 - Leadership and Mentoring

 - Study Abroad and Cultural Exploration

 Transfer students who bring fewer than 31 accepted credits to Rider will be required to earn six (6) Engaged Learning points.
 Transfer students who bring 31 or more accepted credits to Rider will be required to earn three (3) Engaged Learning points.
 For all students, points must be spread across at least two of the Engaged Learning categories.